blurymind/YarnClassic/README.md

 - YarnSpinner : A C# library for interactive dialogue in games!
 Ideal  if you are using Unity3d or another C# game engine! https://github.com/YarnSpinnerTool/YarnSpinner

 - Bondagejs : A Javascript-based parser for the Yarn dialogue tree markup language.
-Ideal if your game engine uses html5 technologies to run (Gdevelop uses it). https://github.com/hylyh/bondage.js
+Ideal if your game engine uses html5 technologies to run (Gdevelop and ctjs use it). https://github.com/hylyh/bondage.js

 # 🐬 Features 🦄